 We must make substantial capital expenditures to maintain and replace, over the long-term, the operating capacity of our fleet.
-Maintenance and replacement capital expenditures from operating surplus totaled \$54.5 million for the year ended December 31, 2019.
-We estimate that future maintenance and replacement capital expenditures will average approximately \$55.4 million per full year, including potential costs related to replacing current vessels at the end of their useful lives.
+Maintenance and replacement capital expenditures from operating surplus totaled \$59.2 million for the year ended December 31, 2020.
+We estimate that future maintenance and replacement capital expenditures will remain at approximately \$59.2 million per full year, including potential costs related to replacing current vessels at the end of their useful lives.
 Maintenance and replacement capital expenditures include capital expenditures associated with (i) the removal of a vessel from the water for inspection, maintenance and/or repair of submerged parts (or dry-docking) and (ii) modifying an existing vessel or acquiring a new vessel, to the extent these expenditures are incurred to maintain, enhance or replace the operating capacity of our fleet.
 These expenditures could vary significantly from quarter to quarter and could increase as a result of changes in:

 - the cost of labor and materials;

 - the time required to carry out any investments;

 - customer requirements;

 - the size of our fleet;

 - the cost of replacement vessels;

 - the length and terms of our charters;

-- governmental regulations and maritime self-regulatory organization standards relating to safety, security or the environment, including the requirement to install BWTS on all vessels delivered prior to 2016;
+- governmental regulations and maritime self-regulatory organization standards relating to safety, security or the environment;

-- · competitive standards; and - the age of our ships.
+- · competitive standards; and

+- the age of our ships.

 Significant capital expenditures, including to maintain and replace, over the long-term, the operating capacity of our fleet, may reduce or eliminate the amount of cash available for distribution to our unitholders.
 Our partnership agreement requires our board of directors to deduct estimated, rather than actual, maintenance and replacement capital expenditures from operating surplus each quarter in an effort to reduce fluctuations in operating surplus (as defined in our partnership agreement).
 The amount of estimated maintenance and replacement capital expenditures deducted from operating surplus is subject to review and change by our conflicts committee at least once a year.
-In years when estimated maintenance and replacement capital expenditures are higher than actual maintenance and replacement capital expenditures were deducted from operating surplus.
+In years when estimated maintenance and replacement capital expenditures are higher than actual maintenance and replacement capital expenditures, the amount of cash available for distribution to unitholders will be lower than if actual maintenance and replacement capital expenditures were deducted from operating surplus.
 If our board of directors underestimates the appropriate level of estimated maintenance and replacement capital expenditures, we may have less cash available for distribution in future periods when actual capital expenditures exceed our previous estimates.